Budget-setting for marketing is an obscure, unscientific, and often arbitrary process. Is there a better way?

 An angel investor’s perspective on good communication

-Crises are damaging distractions nobody wants.
+Crises are damaging distractions for management.
 Can communicatons professionals help prevent them?

 If you’re thinking of using Influencer Marketing, read this first to understand the hype and the risks